The Complete Guide On How To Calculate Payroll & Payroll Taxes

 Percentage Method

-Similar to the wage bracket method, the percentage uses a table with information on gross pay and filing status.
+Similar to the wage bracket method, the percentage method uses a table with information on gross pay and filing status.
 However, this method also requires calculating a percentage to add to this flat dollar amount.
 Consult the IRS 15-T table to find the correct calculations.
 Figuring out how much to withhold is the bulk of the work, but you’re not out of the woods just yet.
 You still need to pay the federal and (probably) state income tax you withheld.

 Employers must use Form 941 to report withholdings to the IRS every quarter.
 This includes entering information for employees who received wages, tips, etc., as well as the total federal income tax withheld for the quarter.